 Also, as you observe how the Ti and overanalyzing can get you in trouble, you will realize not to add any more thoughts to your existing thoughts.
 If your Ti wants to know why, don’t answer its questions immediately.
 Pause.
 Give it some space.
 You don’t have to answer all the questions that your mind seeks.

-Alternatively, you can write your questions down and contemplate it later.
+Alternatively, you can write your questions down and contemplate them later.
 This will break your habit of getting into a Ni-Ti loop.
 This is also very helpful if you are working on something.
 It prevents you from getting distracted by your thoughts.

 2. Know when and what not to think.